fabriziopace/fabriziopace.dev/content/blog/how-add-legend-labels-inside-datepicker.md

 ---
 external: false
 draft: false
-title: How to add legend labels inside the sap.m.DatePicker popup
+title: How to add legend labels inside the DatePicker popup
 description: With sap.m.DatePicker we can use the setLegend method with the sap.ui.unified.CalendarLegend element, but by default it will just add the legend colors without the labels.
 Today I want to share a little workaround to include also them in the same popup.
 date: 2023-03-09
 ---